OfficeDev/teams-toolkit/packages/sdk-react/README.md

 ### useGraph
 This hook function leverage `useData` to call Graph API.
 It will execute the fetchGraphDataAsync function that the developer passes in first.
 If user has not consented to the scopes of AAD resources, `useGraph()` will automatically call `teamsfx.login()` to pop up the consent dialog.
-So developers can focus on the business logic of how to fetch Microsoft Graph data.
+So, developers can focus on the business logic of how to fetch Microsoft Graph data.

 ## Next steps